Lead City University: History

 The university is accredited by the Council of Legal Education, and can send students to the Nigerian Law School for legal education and training, as well as admit candidates to the Nigerian Bar upon successful completion of the prescribed requirements.
+As of 2025, the university graduated 3,379 students.

 Courses offered and admission requirements

 Prospective students seeking admission to the university must have the university as their first choice in Jamb UTME and credit passes in 5 subjects, including both mathematics and English, in GCE/WAEC, NECO, NABTEB, or equivalents.

 The university offers a diverse range of courses which include: